OBPMark/OBPMark/README.md

 Alvaro Jover-Alvarez, Universitat Politècnica de Catalunya and Barcelona Supercomputing Center (UPC/BSC) -- implementation of OpenMP versions.
 Ivan Rodriguez Ferrandez, Universitat Politècnica de Catalunya and Barcelona Supercomputing Center (UPC/BSC) -- implementation of OpenCL / CUDA versions.

-The OBPMark definition and implementation has been made available through the ESA "General Studies Programme (GSP)".
+The OBPMark definition and implementation has partially been made available through the ESA "General Studies Programme (GSP)".

 ## PRIVATE BETA VERSION NOTICE
 Please note that OBPMark is currently in "Private Beta" while the implementations and verifications of the benchmarks are being completed.